-- For the 2019 financial year: - There were no FR increases for Group Executives who did not change roles. • David Cohen did not receive a FR - increase upon appointment to the Deputy CEO role. • FR for the newly appointed Group Executives and the CEO ASB (Pascal - Sian Lewis, Angus Sullivan, Vittoria Shortt and Nigel Williams) are shown on page 86. - for variability in Group Executive STVR outcomes, with zero outcomes where financial/shareholder and customer advocacy measures did not meet threshold levels. - The average STVR outcome for Group maximum) was 44%.
+For the 2019 financial year:

+- There were no FR increases for Group Executives who did not change roles. - David Cohen did not receive a FR increase upon appointment to the Deputy CEO role. - FR for the newly appointed Group Executives and the CEO ASB (Pascal Boillat, Alan Docherty, Andrew Hinchliff, Sian Lewis, Angus Sullivan, Vittoria Shortt and Nigel Williams) are shown on page 86. - Overall there was reduced opportunity for variability in Group Executive STVR outcomes, with zero outcomes where financial/shareholder and customer advocacy measures did not meet threshold levels. - The average STVR outcome for Group Executives and the CEO ASB (as a % of maximum) was 44%.